 It’s pretty easy to feel overwhelmed when you are a mum.
 There is this little person, or persons, that rely on you for absolutely everything.
 From wiping their bottoms to feeding them!
 That’s a big responsibility, and with great responsibility often comes overwhelm.
+Preventing this overwhelm is important, as many studies suggest that becoming a happier person yourself is key when raising a happy, successful child.
 That is why it’s so important to step back on occasion and make a little time and space to catch your breath.
-Read on to find out how you can do this.

 Remember it’s not a luxury, though, it’s a safety value that can help keep you happy, and so will have a positive effect on your family including the kids.
 Just try it and see.

 Of course, it can be pretty tough to get any time to yourself when you are a mum.
-Sometimes even going to the toilet can mean you are accompanied by the kids and the dog!
+Sometimes even going to the toilet can mean you are accompanied by the kids, the cat09 and the dog!
 But a good way of dealing with this is to make some space in one room in the house that is just your own.

-You may have to have a clear out or put some item into storage facilities like the one run by Herts & Essex Removals.
-But that is a small price to pay to have a room, that you can retreat into even if it’s just for five minutes.
+It is important that you can retreat to a space into even if it’s just for five minutes.
 As sometimes five minutes is all you need to regain your composure and prevent a meltdown situation.